-Furthermore, where the evidence shows that the alien is a threat to the security of the United States, the alien may also be inadmissible under security and related grounds or terrorist activities.
-An alien may be found to be a threat to the security of the United States and ineligible for the exception even if not inadmissible under a separate security or terrorist inadmissibility ground.
+Furthermore, where the evidence shows that the immigrant is a threat to the security of the United States, the immigrant may also be inadmissible under security and related grounds or terrorist activities.
+An immigrant may be found to be a threat to the security of the United States and ineligible for the exception even if not inadmissible under a separate security or terrorist inadmissibility ground.

-If the officer finds that a meaningful membership or affiliation in a proscribed organization exists, and the alien does not qualify for either of the two exceptions, then the officer should find the alien inadmissible under INA 212(a)(3)(D) for being or having been a member of the Communist or any other totalitarian party.
+If the officer finds that a meaningful membership or affiliation in a proscribed organization exists, and the immigrant does not qualify for either of the two exceptions, then the officer should find the immigrant inadmissible under INA 212(a)(3)(D) for being or having been a member of the Communist or any other totalitarian party.

 A discretionary waiver is available for certain family members of U.S. citizens or LPRs.

 The INA provides that the Secretary of Homeland Security may waive this ground of inadmissibility for humanitarian purposes, to assure family unity, or when it is otherwise in the public interest if:

 The person is a parent, spouse, son, daughter, brother, or sister of a U.S. citizen, or is a spouse, son, or daughter of an LPR;

 The person is not a threat to the security of the United States; and

 The person warrants a favorable exercise of discretion.

 When considering whether or not a person is a threat to the security of the United States, USCIS considers the following non-exhaustive list of factors: